 Here are some reasons why I prefer full-body routines and why I find them so effective.

 1. You work your body as one unit.

-It's quite obvious but it takes time to understand this.
+It’s quite obvious but it takes time to understand this.
 Our bodies were designed to work as one unit.
-There's more than enough evidence for that.
-If you still don't believe just look at your daily activities (besides sitting in front of the computer or lying on the sofa and watching TV).
-You walk and use your body as one unit, you run and use your body as one unit, you jump and use your body as one unit, you grab and lift something from the floor and use your body as one unit, you carry suitcase or heavy bag and use your body as one unit, heck, you drive a car and still use your body as one unit.
-You can't run or jump just using your legs.
-It contradicts with human physiology.
-So from here comes the next reason.
+There’s more than enough evidence for that.
+If you still don’t believe just look at your daily activities (besides sitting in front of the computer or lying on the sofa and watching TV).
+You walk and use your body as one unit, you run and use your body as one unit, you jump and use your body as one unit, you grab and lift something from the floor and use your body as one unit, you carry suitcases or heavy bags and use your body as one unit.
+Heck, you drive a car and still use your body as one unit.
+You can’t run or jump just using your legs.
+It contradicts human physiology.
+Here comes the next reason:

-2. You can't totally isolate bodyparts in exercises.
+2. You can’t totally isolate bodyparts when exercising.

-You just can't.
-You're working every muscle in your body to some degree in any exercise.
-I strongly believe that there's no such thing as isolated exercises of course if you use decent (appropriate) poundages.
-Yes, for example, you can isolate your biceps to some degree on preacher curls with dumbbell attached with rope to your wrist (to take grip and forearms out of equation) but think again: "Is it worth be done?
-Will your biceps grow bigger from a set of this crap or from a set of weighted chin-ups?"
-You got the idea.
-Squats are not only for legs, deadlifts are not only for lower back, presses work not only chest or shoulders.
+You just can’t.
+You’re working every muscle in your body to some degree during any exercise.
+I strongly believe that there’s no such thing as isolation exercises if you use decent (appropriate) poundages.
+Yes, for example, you can isolate your biceps to some degree on preacher curls with a dumbbell attached to a rope tied to your wrist (to take grip and forearms out of equation) but think again: “Is it worth doing?
+Will your biceps grow bigger from a set of this crap or from a set of weighted chin-ups?”
+You get the idea.
+Squats are not only for legs, deadlifts are not only for the lower back, presses don’t work only chest or shoulders.

 3. You’ll have no time for isolation movements.